AI-Prompt-Genius/AI-Prompt-Genius/README.md

 ## Credit
-- Thanks to @liady for the libaries used for the export functions.
+- Thanks to @liady for the libraries used for the export functions.
 See <a href="https://github.com/liady/ChatGPT-pdf">ChatGPT-pdf</a> for more.
 - Thanks to <a href="https://github.com/mohalobaidi/EnhancedChatGPT">Enhanced ChatGPT's</a> code for in-page prompt insertion.
 - Many thanks to @aivct for contributing many new features.